 - Not started something because you couldn’t prove the outcome first?

-- Set goals that looked good on a spreadsheet, but were unrealistic – and then got annoyed when they weren’t achieved?
+- Set goals that looked good on a spreadsheet but were unrealistic – and then got annoyed when you didn’t achieve them?

 - Got demotivated because a plan didn’t go precisely to plan?